quantaphp/container/README.md

 $container->get('notfound');

 // Throws a Quanta\Container\ContainerException.
 It should display something like:
-// - Exception: the original exception ...
+// - Exception: The original exception ...
 //   ...
-// - Next Quanta\Container\ContainerException: uncaught exception thrown when retrieving the 'throwing' entry from the container ...
+// - Next Quanta\Container\ContainerException: The factory producing the 'throwing' container entry has thrown an uncaught exception ...
 //   ...
-// - Next Quanta\Container\ContainerException: uncaught exception thrown when retrieving the 'SomeService' entry from the container ...
+// - Next Quanta\Container\ContainerException: The factory producing the 'SomeService' container entry has thrown an uncaught exception ...
 //   ...
 try {
     $container->get(SomeService::class);